njwilson23/irlib/README.md

 - replaced shebang for all scripts with /usr/bin/env so that it would work with conda
 - works in Python 3, Python 2 compatibility hopefully preserved (but not properly tested)
 - compatible with newer versions of h5py, StringIO, matplotlib
-- uses argparse library for commandline options - To get the syntax message type the file with flag -h and it will show up.
+- mostly uses argparse library for commandline options - To get the syntax message type the file with flag -h and it will show up.
-- compatible with various flavours of the BlueSystems IceRadar software/h5 file formats - see documentation pdf for more details
+- compatible with various flavours of the BlueSystem IceRadar software/h5 file formats - see documentation pdf for more details
 - h5_dumpmeta.py - added extra metada fields, sorts on FID, option to create a shapefile output (points or lines or both)
 - h5_add_utm.py - works with new lat/lon format
 - h5_replace_gps.py - improved argument handling, enhanced support of ppp files, can offset elevation